 export module Core:Base;

-The (member-) functions declared in Base are then defined in one or more *.cpp files in the same directory.
+The (member-) functions declared in Base are then defined in several *.cpp files in the same directory.

-Having all files that are needed for a partition inside a single, distinct directory, has proven to be helpful.
-There is also now a single namespace for file names per partition.
-All files of a partition can be found in a single place.
+Having all files that are needed for a partition inside a single, distinct sub-directory, has proven to be helpful.
+The files of a partition can now be found at a single place.

 I’ve published an updated partial snapshot of the sources on github.